sematext/docs/docs/sematext-docker-agent/faq.md

 ## Why is 'docker logs' not working?

-As long the `docker logs` command works, Sematext Docker Agent will work as well.
+As long as the `docker logs` command works, Sematext Docker Agent will work as well.
 The default Logging driver “json-file” writes logs to the local disk, and the json-file driver is the only one that works in parallel to “docker logs” command.
-As soon one uses alternative logging drivers, such as Syslog, Gelf or Splunk,  the Docker logs API calls start failing, and the “docker logs” command shows an error reporting the limitations instead of displaying the logs on the console.
+As soon one uses alternative logging drivers, such as Syslog, Gelf or Splunk, the Docker logs API calls start failing, and the `docker logs` command shows an error reporting the limitations instead of displaying the logs on the console.
 Not only does the docker log command fail, but many other tools using the Docker API for logs, such as Docker user interfaces like Portainer or log collection containers like Logspout are not able to show the container logs in this situation.

 More details: